-ECDHD's Adult Immunization Program (AIP) offers vaccines for adults, 18 years and older, who are uninsured or under-insured.
-AIP suggests a donation of $19.82/vaccine, but no one will be refused if they are unable to donate.
+ECDHD's Vaccines for Adults (VFA) program offers vaccines for adults, 19 years and older, who are uninsured.
+Any patient who is 19yrs and older that HAS Medicaid will now be treated as if they have private insurance.
+VFA suggests a donation of $19.82/vaccine, but no one will be refused if they are unable to donate.

 ECDHD also provides vaccines for insured patients of all ages, including travel vaccines.